madewokherd/xalia/README.md

 Run `xalia.exe` from the net48-mono or net8-windows zip.

-If you are using 32-bit Windows, you will need to use the net48-mono build and replace SDL.dll with a win32-x86 version from http://libsdl.org/download-2.0.php.
+If you are using 32-bit Windows, you will need to use the net48-mono build and replace SDL2.dll with a win32-x86 version from http://libsdl.org/download-2.0.php.

 # Building